coders-info/modular-code/README.md

 ### Git is about versioning code

-In the development of a modular network, the versioning system is extending a capabilities of [Git](https://en.wikipedia.org/wiki/Git).
+The [Git](https://en.wikipedia.org/wiki/Git) versioning system works at the code level and extends the capabilities of the modular network of code.
 The distributed **version control system** that tracks changes in any set of computer files, usually used for coordinating work among programmers who are collaboratively developing source code during software development.
 I'ts goals include speed, data integrity, and support for distributed, non-linear workflows (thousands of parallel branches running on different computers).